Hepatitis B Vaccine (rDNA)

-Neuropathy, Pain, Paralysis, Abdominal pain, Anaphylactic reaction, Angioedema (swelling of deeper layers of skin), Convulsion, Diarrhea, Dizziness, Fatigue, Fever, Headache, Decreased blood pressure, Itching, Feeling of discomfort, Meningitis, Muscle pain, Nausea, Rash, Skin redness, Vomiting, Weakness
+Neuropathy, Pain, Paralysis, Abdominal pain, Anaphylactic reaction, Angioedema (swelling of deeper layers of skin), Convulsion, Diarrhea, Dizziness, Fatigue, Fever, Headache, Decreased blood pressure, Itching, Feeling of discomfort, Meningitis, Muscle pain, Nausea, Rash, Erythema (skin redness), Vomiting, Weakness

 Available Medicine for Hepatitis B Vaccine (rDNA)

 ₹38 to ₹762 variant(s)

 Elovac-BIndian Immunologicals Ltd

 Shanvac-BSanofi India Ltd

 HebexglobFusion Healthcare Pvt Ltd